DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     '''
 ```

 Another important aspect is the possibility to restart the extraction of the data if for some reason the extraction stopped without completion.
-Therefore, one has to use the function *self.get_number_of_saved_samples()*, as otherwise samples would be saved multiple times.
+Therefore, one has to use the already implemented function *self.get_number_of_saved_samples()*, as otherwise samples would be saved multiple times.

 ```
   def get_number_of_saved_samples(self):